Luis Pacheco de Narváez: Biography

 Until recently, there has been no information on the exact date of birth of Pacheco de Narváez.
 Born in the city of Baeza, his life was devoted to working with weapons and becoming a sergeant major in the Canary Islands, namely on the island of Fuerteventura and Lanzarote.

 According to documents from the legacy of Pacheco de Narváez in the Canary Islands, it is known that he was the son of Rodrigo Marin de Narváez and Magdalena Pacheco Cameras.
 He married Beatriz Fernandez de Cordoba, the daughter of Michael Jerome Fernandez de Cordova, clerk of the chamber and secretary of the Royal court of the Canary Islands and Lucia Sayago.

 In 1608, he fought a fencing match with Francisco de Quevedo as a result of Quevedo criticizing one of his works.
-Quevedo took off Pacheco's hat in the first encounter.
+Quevedo allegedly took off Pacheco's hat in the first encounter.
+The duel is considered a myth by experts, noting its virtual absence from all records other than Quevedo's biographer Pablo Antonio de Tarsia.
+Quevedo himself never mentioned it in his writings or boasted of defeating Narváez, nor their contemporaries recount any similar story between them.

-In Quevedo's picaresque novel El Buscón, this duel was parodied with a fencer relying on mathematical calculations having to run away from a duel with an experienced soldier.
+In Quevedo's picaresque novel El Buscón, his enmity with Narváez was parodied with a fencer relying on mathematical calculations having to run away from a duel with an experienced soldier.